ianhuet/ianhuet.github.io/20230721_get_emotional.md

 ```
 Add this to the `scripts` section to enable style linting, and automated fixing where possible.

-### 3. Add Emotion CSS, and enable the `css` prop
+### 3. Add Emotion CSS, and enable the `css` prop {#add-emotion-css}
 With the base application established and Stylelint integrate next up is the migration of the classic CSS styles to Emotion CSS.
 ```
 npm i @emotion/react
 ```

-In order to play nice with the Typescript compiler this must be added to 'tsconfig.ts', as well as being added to the 'vite.config.ts' React plugin config: `"jsxImportSource": "@emotion/react"`.
+In order to play nice with the Typescript compiler this must be added to `tsconfig.ts`, as well as being added to the 'vite.config.ts' React plugin config: `"jsxImportSource": "@emotion/react"`.
 The next step is to choose between the [JSX Pgrama](https://emotion.sh/docs/css-prop#jsx-pragma) integration or the Babel plugin enabled [css prop](https://emotion.sh/docs/css-prop).
 After looking into these options I opted for the `css prop` option as I found the need to add the below code at the top of every component undesirable.
 ```
 /** @jsx jsx */
 import { jsx } from '@emotion/react'